hectorMiranda/visit_analyzer/README.md

 Given the nature of the problem I have decided to use a simple algorithm: k-means clustering.

 K-means a simple unsupervised machine learning algorithm that groups a dataset into a user specified number (k) of clusters.
-This algorithm is somewhat naive in the sense that it clusters the data into k clusters, even if k is not the right number of clusters to use.

 The k-means clustering algorithm takes in, as input, a set of visits that represent points in the 2 dimensional plane.
 As output, visits will be grouped into k clusters.
 Unfortunately, the algorithm can't decide how many groups there are, so k is being set with a default value.

+I have tweak the algorithm to exclude data that is older than 1 week and to update the total number of hours spent on each resulting cluster

 ### Running the program